 Estacada Timber Festival

 Hosted at Timber Park, the Estacada Timber Park festival has everything your family could want from a 4th of July bash.
-The Day starts of at 10 a.m with a star spangled parade.
-Grab a spot downtown along Main Street and Broadway to get a front row seat to the fanfare.
+The Day starts of at 10 a.m with art booths, food booths and the free kid’s zone.
 Then at noon, Timber events begin.
 Get ready for chain saw show offs, 50/50 axe throws, a log pond competition, a horse pull and more.
-Live music will begin at 4:45 p.m. with Calico the Band, followed by the Big Bang Fireworks Show at 10 p.m.
+Live music will begin at 4:45 p.m. followed by the Big Bang Fireworks Show at 10 p.m.
 Bring blankets and chairs to fully enjoy. $10 onsite parking and $5 per person 9-years old and up.

 30878 NW Evergreen Way